microsoftgraph/microsoft-graph-toolkit/docs/style.md

 - Use the `data-for` to repeat an element
 - Use the `data-type` to specify what part of the component to template.
 Not specifying the type will template the entire component

-Each component documents the supported `data-type` values and what objects are passed down to each template.
+Each component documents the supported `data-type` values and what data context is passed down to each template.

-The templates can be styled normaly as they are rendered outside of the shadow dom.
+The templates can be styled normally as they are rendered outside of the shadow dom.